 Already breezed through your TBRs?
 Why don’t you try some YA?!
 We have the scoop on some show stopping titles coming to a bookshelf near you!
 Join us to get the dets on these fab books!
 Moderated by Books for Youth senior editor Maggie Reagan.

-June 23: Macmillan Fall Preview with Macmillan Adult and Tor (FREE ARCHIVE TK) Join us for this 90-minute presentation and see what must-have titles are heading your way from Macmillan Children’s Publishing Group; Macmillan Adult (including Wednesday and Flatiron Books); and Tor Teen/Starscape.
+June 23: Macmillan Fall Preview with Macmillan Adult and Tor (FREE ARCHIVE) Join us for this 90-minute presentation and see what must-have titles are heading your way from Macmillan Children’s Publishing Group; Macmillan Adult (including Wednesday and Flatiron Books); and Tor Teen/Starscape.
 More info and details to come!

 June 19: Booklist’s Middle-Grade Author Panel (FREE ARCHIVE)